Rumbleverse

 Rumbleverse was a free-to-play brawler battle royale video game developed by Iron Galaxy and published by Epic Games Publishing.
 The game was released for Windows via Epic Games Store, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on August 11, 2022.
-The servers shut down on February 28, 2023, six months after launch.
+The servers shut down on February 28, 2023, six months after its launch.

 Gameplay

 Rumbleverse was a battle royale game played from a third-person perspective.
-40 players will be dropped into Grapital City or Low key key and they must fight against each other with the goal of being the last survivor.
-Unlike similar games in the market, Rumbleverse focuses on melee combat, and players have no access to any gun or firearm.
-Players have several base attacks, including punches, kicks, and elbow drops.
-Basic attacks can be blocked, while stronger attacks or in other words vicious attacks are unblockable and must be dodged instead.
+40 players were dropped into Grapital City or Low Key Key and had to fight against each other with the goal of being the last survivor.
+Unlike similar games in the market, Rumbleverse focused on melee combat, and players had no access to any gun or firearm.
+Players had several basic attacks, including punches, kicks, and elbow drops.
+Basic attacks could be blocked, while stronger attacks, called vicious attacks, were unblockable and had to be dodged instead.

-At the beginning of a match, players must explore Grapital city or Low key key and collect magazines hidden inside boxes that can teach players special moves from special strikes all the way to unblockable vicious attacks, along with that players can use potions that increase the player's stats such as health, stamina and strength.
-Only a maximum of 10 potions can be used in solos, 8 in duos and finally a maximum of 6 in trios.
-Melee weapons, such as baseball bats and chairs, can be picked up and used as weapons against other opponents.
-Every building in the game is climbable, allowing players to quickly navigate through Grapital City and reach strategic positions while in a quick fight or in an intense endgame.
-Similar to other battle royale games, players must stay within a shrinking circle.
-When the player is outside the circle, a timer will begin counting down from 10.
-Players will be disqualified once the timer reaches zero.
-Iron Galaxy estimated that each match will last around 12–15 minutes.
+At the beginning of a match, players would explore Grapital City or Low Key Key and collect various items hidden inside boxes including melee weapons such as baseball bats and chairs, magazines that teach special moves, and potions that increased the player's stats such as health, stamina and strength.
+Every building in the game was climbable, allowing players to quickly navigate through Grapital City and reach strategic positions.
+Similar to other battle royale games, players had to stay within a shrinking circle.
+When the player was outside the circle, a timer began counting down from 10.
+Players were disqualified once the timer reaches zero.
+Iron Galaxy estimated that each match lasted around 12–15 minutes.

 Rumbleverse utilized a battle pass model.
-As players complete matches and progress in the game, they will earn Fame, which was considered xp in other games that gives random items everytime you level up in the fan mail leagues.
-Players can also purchase Brawlla Bills, another type of currency which can be purchased through microtransactions.
+As players progressed in the game, they could earn Fame, which unlocked in-game cosmetics.
+Players could also purchase Brawlla Bills, another type of currency which was purchased through microtransactions.